uoe-sdp-3b/group3-4-vision/README.md

 This ALWAYS needs to be configured in a few files when you know which pitch is to be used.
 Depending on the pitch settings the camera feed is undistorted in a very different way.

+## Planning Wrapper

+A simple wrapper around the Vision system has been included in the `planningwrapper` directory.
+It contains a `WorldApi` object, which handles all of the polling from the vision server.

+please note that you _need_ to call `api.close()` before you exit your program (even if your program crashes!).
+This is covered in more detail in the *sample_planner.py* file.

 # TODO